teemtee/tmt/docs/guide.rst

     require: wget
     duration: 1m

-Instead of writing the plan and test metadata manualy, you might want to simply apply the ``base`` template which contains the plan mentioned above together with a test example including both test metadata and test script skeleton for inspiration:
+Instead of writing the plan and test metadata manually, you might want to simply apply the ``base`` template which contains the plan mentioned above together with a test example including both test metadata and test script skeleton for inspiration: